 Let us use the example of energy, which drives all economies.
-It is estimated that changes in U.S. technology, ranging from high-mileage cars to superefficient heating and cooling systems to new lighting technologies, could reduce overall energy consumption by as much as 80%.
+It is estimated that changes in U.S. technology, ranging from highmileage cars to superefficient heating and cooling systems to new lighting technologies, could reduce overall energy consumption by as much as 80%.
 For example, the incandescent light bulb converts 95% of the electricity it uses to waste heat instead of light.
-Compact fluorescent bulbs (CFLs) generate 70% less heat and use between 50 and 80% less energy to produce light.
-According to the EPA, if every U.S. household replaced incandescent lights with compact fluorescent lights, the society would benefit by a reduction of greenhouse gas equivalent to removing 800,000 cars from the road.
+Compact fluorescent bulbs (CFLs) generate 70% less heat and use between 50% and 80% less energy to produce light.
+According to the Environmental Protection Agency, if every household in the United States replaced incandescent lights with compact fluorescent lights, the society would benefit by a reduction of greenhouse gas equivalent to removing 800,000 cars from the road.
 Recent discussion about the use of compact fluorescent bulbs often mentions that the bulbs contain mercury.
-Although it is true that the bulbs contain a small amount of mercury (5 grams; a little less than the weight of a modern quarter), the Union of Concerned Scientists points out that the bulbs can be recycled and that the energy savings must take into account that "the average coal-fired power plant emits only 3.2 milligrams of mercury for each CFL running six hours per day for five years, but emits nearly 15 milligrams of mercury for an incandescent bulb running the same amount of time."
+Although it is true that the bulbs contain a small amount of mercury (5 grams; a little less than the weight of a modern quarter), The Union of Concerned Scientists points out that the bulbs can be recycled and that the energy savings must take into account that "the average coal-fired power plant emits only 3.2 milligrams of mercury for each CFL running six hours per day for five years, but emits nearly 15 milligrams of mercury for an incandescent bulb running the same amount of time" (www.ucsusa.org/ publications/greentips/let-there-be-fluorescent .html December 13, 2011).
 Even more efficient are light-emitting diode (LED) lights that are becoming more readily available as costs decrease, making them more attractive to consumers.
-LEDs can last as long as 50,000 hours, more than eight times as long as CFLs, and also contain no mercury, making this evolution of technology a promising answer to home energy-efficiency challenges.
+LEDs can last as long as 50,000 hours, more than eight times as long as CFLs, and also contain no mercury, making this evolution of technology a promising answer to home energy efficiency challenges.